afif-mamun-sebpo/TessPDFParser/README.md

 PDF parsing using [tesseract-ocr](https://github.com/tesseract-ocr/) Parse PDF into text even for the scanned copies!
 The library can be used as a stand alone application or can be integrated into other JDK 1.8+ projects.
+## Prerequisite
+- Tesseract needs to be installed in the system.
+Install it by executing `sudo apt install tesseract-ocr` on terminal.
 ## Usage
 - Download the `tesspdf-1.0.1.zip` from root directory
 - Extract the zip file in your preferred directory